sarangjo/when2meet-mobile/research/NOTES.md

 1530420300 is June 30, 9:45pm-10:00pm

 - [ ] Need to parse out AvailabilityGrids.php to get the start/stop timestamp too. fuhhhhhhhh
+- [ ] Keep in mind that when2meets are not always continuous periods of time - you could have disparate days of the week and/or dates in the year

 ### Get people's availability
 AvailableAtSlot - array of arrays